Baseball: Asia

-In Asia, baseball is among the most popular sports in Japan and South Korea.
+In East Asia, baseball is among the most popular sports in Japan, Taiwan and South Korea.
 In Japan, where baseball is inarguably the leading spectator team sport, combined revenue for the twelve teams in Nippon Professional Baseball (NPB), the body that oversees both the Central and Pacific Leagues, was estimated at $1 billion in 2007.
 Total NPB attendance for the year was approximately 20 million.
 While in the preceding two decades, MLB attendance grew by 50 percent and revenue nearly tripled, the comparable NPB figures were stagnant.
 There are concerns that MLB's growing interest in acquiring star Japanese players will hurt the game in their home country.
 Revenue figures are not released for the country's amateur system.
 Similarly, according to one official pronouncement, the sport's governing authority "has never taken into account attendance ... because its greatest interest has always been the development of athletes".
-In Taiwan, baseball is one of the most widely spectated sports, with the origins dating back to Japanese rule.
+In Taiwan, baseball is one of the most widely spectated sports, in TV and person.

+Baseball has grown significantly in China in recent years, with MLB estimating in 2019 that there are 21 million active fans in the country.

+Baseball was considered a national pastime in the Philippines in the 1960s and 70s, but the sport has since declined in popularity.
+Since 2005, there have been efforts to revitalize the sport in the country.

+Europe

+Baseball is generally a niche sport in Europe.
+However, baseball is somewhat popular in the Netherlands, where it is known as honkbal, thanks to influence from the United States after World War II and the Kingdoms control over Aruba and Curaçao where it is the most popular sport.
+Baseball is also somewhat popular in portions of Italy, especially in the town of Nettuno, due to influence from American soldiers after World War II.
+Baseball has grown in recent years in the Czech Republic, due in part to the Czech teams' success in the 2023 World Baseball Classic.

+Oceania

+Baseball is one of the most popular sports in Palau and Guam.
+In Australia, Baseball is a niche sport but the country does have a professional league.
+Because the league is played in winter for the western hemisphere, it attracts American and Korean professional players looking to play winter league baseball.

+Africa

+The Dodgers operate a large baseball academy in Mpigi, Uganda, and there are also baseball programs in Luwero, Uganda.
+Baseball was popular in South Africa prior to World War 2 but popularity has since waned.
+There are still teams and attempts to raise the popularity of baseball in the country, including the introduction of Baseball5.